Jewish diaspora: Byzantine, Islamic, and Crusader periods

 In the 4th century, the Roman Empire split and Palestine came under the control of the Byzantine Empire.
 There was still a significant Jewish population there, and Jews probably constituted a majority of the population until some time after Constantine converted to Christianity in the 4th century.
 The ban on Jewish settlement in Jerusalem was maintained.
 There was a minor Jewish rebellion against a corrupt governor from 351 to 352 which was put down.
 In the 5th century, the collapse of the Western Roman Empire resulted in Christian migration into Palestine and the development of a firm Christian majority.
 Judaism was the only non-Christian religion tolerated, but the Jews were discriminated against in various ways.
 They were prohibited from building new houses of worship, holding public office, or owning slaves.
 The 7th century saw the Jewish revolt against Heraclius, which broke out in 614 during the Byzantine–Sasanian War.
 It was the last serious attempt by Jews to gain autonomy in the Land of Israel prior to modern times.
 Jewish rebels aided the Persians in capturing Jerusalem, where the Jews were permitted autonomous rule until 617, when the Persians reneged on their alliance.
 After Byzantine Emperor Heraclius promised to restore Jewish rights, the Jews aided him in ousting the Persians.
 Heraclius subsequently went back on his word and ordered a general massacre of the Jewish population, devastating the Jewish communities of Jerusalem and the Galilee.
 As a result, many Jews fled to Egypt.

 In 638, Palestine came under Muslim rule with the Muslim conquest of the Levant.
-One estimate placed the Jewish population of Palestine at between 300,000 and 400,000 at the time.
-However, this is contrary to other estimates which place it at 150,000 to 200,000 at the time of the revolt against Heraclius.
-According to historian Moshe Gil, the majority of the population was Jewish or Samaritan.
+Palaestina Prima had a population of 700 thousand, of which around 100 thousand were Jews and 30 to 80 thousand were Samaritans, with the remainder being Chalcedonian and Miaphysite Christians.
 The land gradually came to have an Arab majority as Arab tribes migrated there.
 Jewish communities initially grew and flourished.
 Umar allowed and encouraged Jews to settle in Jerusalem.
 It was the first time in about 500 years that Jews were allowed to freely enter and worship in their holiest city.
 In 717, new restrictions were imposed against non-Muslims that negatively affected the Jews.
 Heavy taxes on agricultural land forced many Jews to migrate from rural areas to towns.
 Social and economic discrimination caused significant Jewish emigration from Palestine, and Muslim civil wars in the 8th and 9th centuries pushed many Jews out of the country.
 By the end of the 11th century the Jewish population of Palestine had declined substantially.